 Download the published PDF.

-A slightly updated PDF is available at SSRN.
+An updated PDF is available at SSRN.

 Bad Banks as a Response to Crises: